-Of the dozens of routers we test and review each year, only a handful are considered dedicated gaming routers.
-Here are the best of the best, a selection of the best gaming routers we've reviewed, as well as a handful of less specialized devices that still offer the same sort of throughput and low lag times that gamers require.
+Of the dozens of routers we thoroughly test and review each year, only a handful are actually considered dedicated gaming routers.
+These are the best of the best of the gaming routers we’ve reviewed along with a handful of less specialized devices that still provide the same throughput and low lag times required by gamers.

 What are the best gaming routers?

 The best gaming router overall is the Asus RT-AX86U, a Wi-Fi 6 powerhouse that delivers category-leading performance and a wealth of features that let gamers fine-tune their Wi-Fi to perfection.

 The best Wi-Fi 5 gaming router is the TP-Link Archer C5400X, a one-time performance leader that's still a great buy for anyone looking for an inexpensive option for solid gaming performance.
 It's not the best you'll get, but it's significantly less expensive than Wi-Fi 6 units that you might not be able to take full advantage of yet.

 Read on for all of our picks for the best gaming routers.

 When it comes to the best gaming router, performance takes the prize.
 The Asus RT-AX86U is a Wi-Fi 6 powerhouse that delivers great speeds and killer gaming features, as well as awesome customization options.

 With high-end performance and lifetime protection against intrusions and malware, it's also a great option for securing your entire home network, providing long term protection without a subscription fee, and carrying a two-year warranty.